 Fixed cash salary shall be on market terms and shall reflect the individual executive’s responsibility, authority, qualifications and experience.
 Senior executives hired on consultancy basis shall receive remuneration based on market terms taking into account, to the extent possible, the overall purpose of these guidelines.

 Variable cash remuneration

 Variable remuneration shall be based on predetermined, well-defined and measurable financial and non-financial criteria for the group.
-The variable remuneration for the CEO may amount to not more than 75 percent of the fixed cash salary and may amount to not more than 50 percent of the fixed cash salary for other senior executives.
-The criteria for the variable cash remuneration shall primarily relate to the result, growth, financial position and operations of the group.
+The annual variable remuneration for the CEO may amount to not more than 75 percent of the fixed cash salary and may amount to not more than 50 percent of the fixed cash salary for other senior executives.
+The criteria for the annual variable cash remuneration shall primarily relate to the result, growth, financial position and operations of the group.
 In addition, individual criteria may be established.